ThimPressWP/fundPress/readme.txt

 9. Compensate in campaign settings

 == Changelog ==

 = 2.0.1 =
-~ Fixed issue with calling session_start() when wp try to test rest-api for site-health feature (request timeout)
+~ Fixed issue with calling session_start() when wp try to test rest-api for site-health feature (request timeout) ~ Normalized input data with the function 'sanitize_params_submitted'

 = 2.0 =
 - Restructure core